ptdriscoll/aws-s3/README.md

 13. To set up continous delivery, create a CodeBuild project:
     - Go to CodeBuild and create a new project in the same region as your S3 bucket
     - In Source, set provider to GitHub, and select Repository in my GitHub account
     - Also in Source, add Repository URL, and optionally add Source version
     - In Primary source webhook events, select Rebuild every time a code change is pushed to this repository
     - Under Additional configuration, check Use Git submodules so that the theme can be pulled in
-	- In Environment, for the Operating system select Amazon Linux 2, for runtime(s) select Standard
+    - In Environment, for the Operating system select Amazon Linux 2, and for runtime(s) select Standard
     - Also in Environment, for Image select aws/codebuild/amazonlinux1-x86_64-standard:2.0, and enable flag to build Docker images
     - Also in Environment, select whether Service role will be a new or existing role, and fill in Role name
     - Click Create build project
     - Whatever the Service role is, make sure there is an AdministratorAccess policy attached to it under IAM Roles

 14. Create buildspec.yml file: